In the following sections, we will explain the different functions of the coach role.

 Calendar - for workouts, events, and competitions

-All workouts, events and competitions.
+All workouts, events, and competitions.
 Coaches can see their workouts and the workouts of other groups.
-This way you cannot plan two workouts for two different groups on the same place on the same time.
+This way you cannot plan two workouts for two different groups on the same place at the same time.
 It also allows you to spot, when you can actually plan an additional workout without interrupting anybody else.
-Coaches can also cover each other trainings when they discover that they can’t make it on their own.
+Coaches can also cover each other training when they discover that they can’t make it on their own.
 Just write your plan for the workout and the other coach will know what to do with your training group.

 Smart Coaching - like Excel, but automatically shared with your athletes

 For those, who love to plan each session.
 Write the content for your next couple of sessions and keep a long-term goal in mind.
 Smart Coaching also gives you perfect opportunities for statistical analyse.